 2. On the Notes tab (middle of the screen), click the Insert Note icon.

 The Insert Note window appears, date- and time-stamped with the current date and time.
+Your name even appears as the Record Manager (creator) of the note.
 Take a look at Figure 7-1.